muddiman/All_Fours/src/public/READ.ME.md

 ## About the author

 Roger Clarke AKA .muddicode
-Chemical Engineer working for a Water Utility.
+Chemical Engineer working for a large water utility.
 Use computer modeling to assess, design and upgrade water distribution systems.
 Has a minor in Mathematics and Computer Science.
 Interests in Scientific Computing.